-In the third quarter of fiscal year 2024, we announced the AWS Marketplace listing of our no-code, self-service generative AI application in AWS Marketplace.
-C3 Generative AI-AWS Marketplace Edition offers a simple self-service setup that allows users to begin asking questions about their data in minutes.
-This new application is designed with an intuitive search and chat interface that allows users of all levels to easily and quickly find information with high precision, perform data analysis, and discover insights from documents and data.
+In the third quarter of fiscal year 2024, we announced the AWS Marketplace listing of our self-service generative AI application, C3 Generative AI: Standard Edition.
+This applications offers a simple self-service setup that allows users to integrate their data, tune retrieval performance, and begin asking questions about their data in minutes.
+This application is designed with an intuitive search and chat interface that allows users of all levels to easily and quickly find information with high precision, perform data analysis, and discover insights from documents and data.